Ajith Kumar Starrer Nerkonda Paarvai Not Finding Distributors? Is This The Shocking Reason?

 About Nerkonda Paarvai

-Nerkonda Paarvai, directed by H Vinoth, iis a remake of the Bollywood hit Pink and features Ajith in the role essayed by Amitabh Bachchan in the original version.
+Nerkonda Paarvai, directed by H Vinoth, is a remake of the Bollywood hit Pink and features Ajith in the role essayed by Amitabh Bachchan in the original version.
 The film revolves around the harassment faced by women on a daily basis and raises a few hard-hitting questions.
 Nerkonda Paarvai features Vidya Balan and Shraddha Srinath in the female lead.

 A Big Risk?